March 23, 2026

 The United States has had a Military Whistleblower Protection Act since 1988.
 Canada has had nothing for 38 years and counting.

-During the six years I have been under prosecution for reporting foreign interference, you passed Bill C-70: the Countering Foreign Interference Act.
+You passed Bill C-70: the Countering Foreign Interference Act.
 You established the Hogue Commission.
 You received the NSICOP report identifying parliamentarians who engaged with foreign state actors.
 You expanded CSIS warrant powers.

 You acknowledged that foreign interference is real, that it targets Canadian institutions, and that it is serious enough to warrant new legislation and a public inquiry.